juergenmeinecke/EMET2008/exercises.rst

    minimize the sum of least squares :math:`\sum_{i=1}^n (Y_i - \theta)^2` and show that this is obtained by setting :math:`\theta = \bar{Y}`.

-#) Suppose that the population of interest consists of all students present during this econometric
-   tutorial.
-What is the population size :math:`N`?
-What is the mean student height in the population?

-#) Now draw a random sample of size 3 from the population.
-What is the sample average?
-Is it equal to
-   the mean in the population?

-#) Draw another random sample of size 3 from the population.
-What is the sample average?
-Is it equal
-   to the sample average in the previous question?
-Is it equal to the mean in the population?

 #) Is there a difference between an estimator and an estimate?